Maharashtra stalemate likely to end today

 The BJP has maintained that the post of CM is non-negotiable.

-Chief Minster Devendra Fadnavis will meet the Governor along with state BJP chief, Chandrakant Patil.
+Chief Minister Devendra Fadnavis will meet the Governor along with state BJP chief, Chandrakant Patil.
 He said that whatever differences are there will be ironed out.

-On Saturday, Maharashtra Governor, Bhagat Singh Koshyari had told a delegation led by Union Minister, Ramdas Athavale that he would initiate consultations if no party came forward to form the government by November 7.
+On Saturday, Maharashtra Governor, Bhagat Singh Koshyari had told a delegation led by Union Minister, Ramdas Athawale that he would initiate consultations if no party came forward to form the government by November 7.

-A new Chief Minister must take oath before November 10 as the term of the Maharashtra Assembly ends on November 9 2019.
+A new chief minister must take oath before November 10 as the term of the Maharashtra Assembly ends on November 9, 2019.
 If no party comes forward before the term of the assembly ends then President's rule would be imposed in the state.

 Maharashtra Stalemate: Sharad Pawar rules out forming govt with Sena, warns of constitutional crisis